 Whenever someone asks me to recommend an app that supports Flash videos on their iPad, I recommend Puffin Web Browser ($2.99).
-It’s an attractive and functional app, which is why it has been added to our Best of iPhone Apps page.

 If you’re new to Apple’s mobile devices, you might not know there’s no default Flash support on iOS devices.
 Whenever you try to play a video on your iOS device and it asks you instead to download Adobe Flash Player, then you will need to try Puffin.

 There are other good web browsers for the iPhone and iPad, including Atomic Web, Dolphine Browser, and Chrome.
 But CloudMosa’s Puffin Web Browser 3.0, compatible with iOS devices running iOS 5.0 or later, is the only one that downloads and plays Flash videos without lots of hiccups and hanging.

 You can test drive Puffin by downloading the free version which puts a two week limitation on Flash Support.
 You can then visit your favorite flash-only video site to see how Puffin performs.
 Flash support may not be enabled by default on the app, so if a Flash video doesn’t play, tap on the top-right menu icon, and select Settings > Flash Support.

 For the best viewing of videos, you probably should turn your device to landscape view, and then tap Theatre Mode inside the app menu to view the full screen.
 Flash content loads very fast and playback is smooth.
 When the app crashes it will recover your previously opened tabs and ask if you want to re-download them.
 I’ve tried a few other iOS apps that promise Flash support, but none of them performed as well as Puffin.